Become a licensed aircraft engineer

 • assessment of practical experience.

-A Part 147 MTO is approved by us to deliver licence category training and aircraft type training.
+A Part 147 MTO may be approved by us to deliver full licence category training, modular licence category training and aircraft type training.

-If you choose to undertake your licence category training via this pathway, you will enrol as a student at one of the CASA approved Part 147 MTOs and study under the Australian Vocational Education and Training (VET) system to gain one of the relevant qualifications outlined below:
+If you choose to undertake your licence category training through this pathway, you will enrol as a student at one of the CASA approved Part 147 MTOs.
+You also must study under the Australian Vocational Education and Training (VET) system to gain one of the relevant qualifications:

 • For a Category A licence — Certificate II in Aircraft Line Maintenance.